isomerpages/cris-stcc/_platform-3/Operational Staff.md

 permalink: /platform-3/operational-staff/
 description: ""
 ---
-Meet our operational staff, the hardworking team that keeps our company running smoothly.
+Meet our operational team, the hardworking team that keeps our company running smoothly.
 We welcome collaboration and invite you to reach out to explore potential partnerships and growth opportunities together.

 <br>
 <table border="0" style="font-size: 16px;">